MissVeronica/um-resend-activation/README.md

 # Ultimate Member - Resend Activation Email at Login
-A user attempt to login without e-mail activation will give the user a new (resend) activation e-mail and a prompt to verify the account.
+A user attempt to login without an e-mail activation will give the user a new (by a resend) activation e-mail and an error prompt to verify the account.

-Error message displayed in the login form above user name field: Your account is awaiting e-mail verification and we have now sent you a new e-mail for verification.
+Error message displayed in the login form above user name field after user clicks on the Login button:

+Your account is awaiting e-mail verification and we have now sent you a new e-mail for verification.

 # Installation
 Add the source.php file from this posting https://github.com/MissVeronica/um-resend-activation/blob/main/source.php to your child-theme functions.php file